k8svisual/docs/docs/snapshot.md

 ### Connected to k8s

-While quering the connected Kubernetes cluster a series of processing messages will be displayed in the bottom portion of the dialog.
-Returning to the main screen requires closing the dialog by pressing the "__Close__" button.
+While quering the connected Kubernetes cluster a series of processing messages will be displayed in the bottom portion of the above screen.
+Returning to the main screen requires closing this screen by pressing the "__Close__" button.

 On return to the home screen the newly connect snapshot is shown in the top portion of the screen.
 The complete directory path is shown.
 The displayed snapshot path is also a button that can be pressed to view statistics for the snapshot.